-Note: Individuals interested specifically in MD-PhD programs need to demonstrate a serious interest in and exposure to research, and will need to be very familiar with their research projects.
+Note: Individuals interested specifically in earning an MD-PhD need to demonstrate a serious interest in and exposure to research, and will need to be very familiar with their research projects.

 Leadership and Service

-Consider your non-academic activities as learning opportunities, but take care not to become overextended.
+Consider your non-academic activities as learning opportunities, however be careful not to become overextended.
 Depth and continuity is more valuable than casual participation in a multitude of activities.
-It’s always best to focus on something you feel passionate about.
+It is always best to focus on something you feel passionate about.

 Medically-Related Patient Centered Experience

-Medical schools look for individuals with a history of engaging in patient-centered experiences, and an ability to demonstrate the insight gained through working with patients in a clinical setting.
+Medical schools look for individuals with a history of engaging in patient-centered experiences, and an ability to demonstrate your insight gained through work with patients in a clinical setting.

-Having first-hand experience—either as an employee, volunteer, or intern—also shows schools that you’re making a knowledgeable career choice.
-This is why exploring medicine from as many perspectives as possible is so important.
+First-hand experience—either as an employee, volunteer, or intern—also demonstrates that you are able to make a knowledgeable career choice.
+This is why you should explore medicine from as many perspectives as possible is very important.